eslint/eslint/docs/rules/space-after-keywords.md

 This rule will enforce consistency of spacing after the keywords `if`, `else`, `for`, `while`, `do`, `switch`, `try`, `catch`, `finally`, and `with`.

 This rule takes one argument.
 If it is `"always"` then the keywords must be followed by at least one space.
 If `"never"` then there should be no spaces following.
+If `"no-parens"` then keywords must be followed by at least one space if they are not followed by a parenthese.
 The default is `"always"`.

 The following patterns are considered problems: